A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Receipts. (see Revenues).

-Reconciliation: A process created by the Congressional Budget Act of 1974, which allows for legislation to be fast-tracked for approval.
+Reconciliation: A process created by the Congressional Budget Act of 1974, which allows for legislation to be fast-tracked for approval and bypass the Senate filibuster threshold of 60 votes.
 If Congress opts to go through the “reconciliation” process, the House and Senate must set spending and tax targets.
-In recent years, the reconciliation process has been used to tack pieces of legislation onto the year-end Omnibus Spending Bill.
+In recent years, the reconciliation process has been used to enact the Tax Cuts and Jobs Act and the Inflation Reduction Act.

 Refund anticipation loan: An immediate cash loan from a private lender, typically a commercial tax preparer, backed the by the anticipated tax refund claimed on the borrower’s tax return.

 Refundable tax credit.
-A tax credit that is payable even when it exceeds an individual’s tax liability.
-Tax credits generally may be used only to reduce positive tax liability and are therefore limited to the amount of tax the individual otherwise would owe.
-Unlike other tax credits, the refundable portion of a tax credit is scored as an outlay in government budget accounts—that is, it is treated the same as direct spending.
+A tax credit, or portion of a credit, that is payable even when it exceeds an individual’s income tax liability.
+Tax credits generally may be used only to reduce positive tax liability and are therefore limited to the amount of income tax the individual would otherwise owe.
+Unlike other tax credits, the refundable portion of a tax credit is scored as an outlay in government budget accounts and treated as direct spending.
 (See, e.g., Earned Income Tax Credit.)

 Revenue.
 Federal government revenue consists of taxes, mandatory fees, licenses, fines, and Federal Reserve earnings.
 Federal revenues are also known as federal government receipts.

 Revenue-neutral.
-A term applied to tax proposals in which provisions that raise revenues offset provisions that lose revenues so the proposal in total has no net revenue cost or increase.
+A term applied to tax proposals in which provisions that raise revenues offset the cost of provisions that lose revenues, so the proposal creates no net revenue loss or increase.

 S